 (i) any public authority or person which or who in the opinion of the CEO has a direct interest in the subject matter of that application; and

-(ii) in the case of an application for a licence for the discharge of waste into a designated area, the Water and Rivers Commission.
+(ii) in the case of an application for a licence for the discharge of waste into a designated area, a person nominated by the Minister (Water Resources).

 (2a) As well as seeking comments under subsection (2)(b) the CEO is to advertise the application in the prescribed manner, inviting any person who wishes to comment on it to do so within such period as is specified in the advertisement.

-(3) The CEO shall, after having taken into account any comments received from any public authority or person from which or whom comments were sought under subsection (2)(b) or (2a) or from the Water and Rivers Commission and subject to section 60 —
+(3) The CEO shall, after having taken into account any comments received from any public authority or person from which or whom comments were sought under subsection (2)(b) or (2a) and subject to section 60 —

 (a) in the case of an application for a licence made under subsection (1) relating to a matter in respect of which a works approval has not been granted and subject to subsection (4) —